Policy (1801 ship): Career

 On 4 December 1813 HMS Ramillies and Loire recaptured Policy, J.Bowman, master, and sent her into Halifax, Nova Scotia.
 Lloyd's List gave the date of capture as 11 December, the location as "off Sandy Hook", and the name of her master as Brown.
 She had 1200 barrels of oil on board.

 Policy returned to England on 17 July 1814.
 Her master may have been Johnston.

+In 1813, the British East India Company (EIC) had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
+Policy's owners applied for a licence to sail to certain ports in the East Indies under the provisions for whalers.
+They applied on 3 October 1814, and received the licence on 5 October.

 5th whaling voyage (1815–1817): By one account, Captain Mark Munro sailed for Peru in 1815.
 Alternatively, on 3 January 1815 Policy, M'Names, master, sailed from Plymouth for the South Seas.
 In November she was at the Fishery with 450 barrels of whale oil.
 On 15 March 1816 Policy was at the Galápagos.
 On 23 April, Policy, Munro, master, was still there, 50 tons short of completing her cargo.
 Policy returned to London on 2 September 1817.

 6th whaling voyage (1817–1820): Captain Francis Stavers sailed from London on 4 November 1817, bound for the Galápagos Islands.
 In February 1820 Policy was at the Galápagos with 1200 barrels of oil.
 She left Valparaiso on 11 April and returned to London on 19 July with 200 tons of sperm oil.

 A letter from Jamaica, dated 3 December 1819, reported that while Policy was off the coast of Chile the Chilean Squadron, under the command of Lord Cochrane, had fired on her.
 Boats from the Squadron boarded her and warned Stavers not to come within 18 leagues of the coast or risk being detained and taken into Valparaiso.

 7th whaling voyage (1820–1823): Captain Branton (or Brunton, or Brandon), sailed from London on 3 October 1820.
 Policy immediately grounded on the Sands at Margate but boats got her off and there did not appear to be material damage.
 Still, on 5 October she returned to the Thames.
 Then on 22 October Policy, Branton, master, was at Deal when a gale hit the British coast.
 It drove her, but she was able to drop two anchors at her head and ride out the gale.
 By 2 November she was at Portsmouth on her way to the South Seas.
 By 20 April 1822 she was at Callao on her way to resume whaling with Meek, master.
 Policy returned on 26 June 1823.